 You need to focus on step 3 using all the data collected before about each of these Personas.

 Here is an example:

 As you can see in the example above this does not require any fancy technology.
 Now if you are working with a team, you may want to have a digital version that you can share among team members.
 However, keeping the cards in a board that its always visible to everyone is the best approach.

 You get the point, the idea is to have them on sight at all times, no matter if you use a digital version or a printed copy.

-How do I use Personas?
-What can I do with these Personas?
+What can you do with these Personas?

 Now, that you have gone through the research it's time to roll up your sleeves and do the dirty work.

 This is where most teams stumble.
 Not knowing what to do with the Personas is very common.
-Usually, a lot of time is spent defining these personas and in very few occasions people go back to their Personas as a point of reference for their design decisions.
+Usually, a lot of time is spent defining these personas and on very few occasions people go back to their Personas as a point of reference for their design decisions.

 This just makes the whole exercise pretty pointless.

 Personas should become your first point of reference whenever you need to know what your users need or behave like.
 Whether you need just a reminder or need to figure out missing information needed for your next project.